kent-map/chirpy/_posts/2021-09-01-allsaints-eastchurch.md

 ---
-title: "All Saints parish church of Eastchurch, Isle of Sheppey"
+title: "All Saints Parish Church of Eastchurch, Isle of Sheppey"
-description: "All Saints parish church at Eastchurch on the Isle of Sheppey reveals late medieval and early modern tensions between parish identity and preferred burial at Minster’s SS Mary and Sexburga.
-Wills from c.1460–1559 show Eastchurch parishioners, including the Cheney network, directing burials and major devotional bequests toward Minster while leaving Eastchurch mainly funds for lights, vestments, and fabric repairs."
+description: "The late medieval and early modern history of All Saints Parish Church"
 author: Dr Melanie Caizza
 date: 2021-09-01
 categories: [ churches ]